MatsMoll/matsmoll.github.io/_posts/2024-02-11-the-ai-of-dbt.md

 Therefore, questions such as “what are the goals of the model,” “who owns the model,” “which data are needed to run the model,” “what are we predicting,” “where do we store predictions,” “where can I run the model,” “how often do we expect the model to run,” “where do we store training datasets,” and so much more were left unanswered.

-Often I found that a lot of these questions were described in code, but outdated in the docs.
+Often I found that a lot of these questions were described implicitly in code, but outdated in the docs.

 ### Default Implementation
 Implicit logic and implicit schemas are somewhat similar.
 However, defining both of them can at first seem like more of a pain than anything.